Kairn/laser-bees/README.md

 * Pygame 1.9.3 (not tested with older versions)

 	`pip install pygame`

     [Pygame Installation Instructions](https://www.pygame.org/wiki/GettingStarted)

 ### Install and Run
 1. Download the [repository](https://github.com/Kairn/laser-bees-new) as a .zip file or using git clone.
-2. Extract the .zip file to a new folder.
+2. Extract the .zip file.
-3. Open the directory that contains the game files and double click *laser_bees.py*.
+3. Open the game directory (laser-bees-master) and double click *laser_bees.py*.

 	Alternatively, open a terminal in the game directory and run the following command:

     `python laser_bees.py`

 ## How to Play